konductor000/Domane-adaptation/README.md

-## Domain adaptation
+## Domain Adaptation for NLP

-I took Bert model trained on NER task and two datasets (wnut and conll).
-The model coped better with the first dataset than with the second.
-Then I fine-tuned model using different methods to choose which one is better.
+This GitHub project explores the use of domain adaptation techniques on a pre-trained BERT model for Named Entity Recognition (NER) using two datasets: wnut and conll.
+The goal is to improve the model's performance on the wnut dataset by fine-tuning it using different methods.
+The project was implemented in Google Colab.
+### Datasets

+- wnut: A dataset of tweets and web pages for NER.
+- conll: A dataset of news articles for NER.

+### Model

+- Pre-trained BERT model for NER task.

 ### Results

-The methods are sorted from the best to the worst.
+The results are sorted from the best to the worst, according to the performance on the wnut dataset.

-- Fine-tune model on wnut dataset.
+- Fine-tuning on the entire wnut dataset
-- Fine-tune on 25% conll sentences that are most simmilar to wnut dataset.
-There I used classifier and sentence embeddings to choose 25% sentences.
+- Fine-tuning on 25% of the wnut sentences that are most similar to the wnut dataset
-- Fine-tune on 50% wnut sentences that had the highest probability before tuning.
+- Fine-tuning on 50% of the wnut sentences that had the highest probability before tuning
-- Fine-tune only model's classifier on wnut dataset.
+- Fine-tuning only the model's classifier on the wnut dataset

+### Usage

+You can run this project using Google Colab

 [Colab link](https://colab.research.google.com/github/konductor000/Domane-adaptation/blob/main/domain_adaptation.ipynb)